Actuary: Disciplines

 Most traditional actuarial disciplines fall into two main categories: life and non-life.

-Life actuaries, which include health and pension actuaries, primarily deal with mortality risk, morbidity risk, and investment risk.
+Life actuaries, who include health and pension actuaries, primarily deal with three kinds of risk: mortality, morbidity, and investment.
 Products prominent in their work include life insurance, annuities, pensions, short and long term disability insurance, health insurance, health savings accounts, and long-term care insurance.
-In addition to these risks, social insurance programs are influenced by public opinion, politics, budget constraints, changing demographics, and other factors such as medical technology, inflation, and cost of living considerations.
+In addition to actuarial risks, social insurance programs are influenced by public opinion, politics, budget constraints, changing demographics, and other factors such as medical technology, inflation, and cost of living considerations.

-Non-life actuaries, also known as property and casualty or general insurance actuaries, deal with both physical and legal risks that affect people or their property.
+Non-life actuaries, also known as "property and casualty" (mainly US) or "general insurance" (mainly UK) actuaries, deal with both physical and legal risks that affect people or their property.
 Products prominent in their work include auto insurance, homeowners insurance, commercial property insurance, workers' compensation, malpractice insurance, product liability insurance, marine insurance, terrorism insurance, and other types of liability insurance.

-Actuaries are also called upon for their expertise in enterprise risk management.
-This can involve dynamic financial analysis, stress testing, the formulation of corporate risk policy, and the setting up and running of corporate risk departments.
-Actuaries are also involved in other areas of the financial services industry, such as analyzing securities offerings or market research.
+Actuaries are also consulted for their expertise in enterprise risk management.
+This work may involve dynamic financial analysis, stress testing, the formulation of corporate risk policy, and the establishment and operation of corporate risk departments.
+Actuaries are also involved in other areas of economics and finance, such as analyzing securities offerings or market research.

 Traditional employment

-On both the life and casualty sides, the classical function of actuaries is to calculate premiums and reserves for insurance policies covering various risks.
-On the casualty side, this analysis often involves quantifying the probability of a loss event, called the frequency, and the size of that loss event, called the severity.
-The amount of time that occurs before the loss event is important, as the insurer will not have to pay anything until after the event has occurred.
-On the life side, the analysis often involves quantifying how much a potential sum of money or a financial liability will be worth at different points in the future.
-Since neither of these kinds of analysis are purely deterministic processes, stochastic models are often used to determine frequency and severity distributions and the parameters of these distributions.
-Forecasting interest yields and currency movements also plays a role in determining future costs, especially on the life side.
+For both life and casualty actuaries, their classic role is calculating premiums and reserves for insurance policies that cover various risks.
+On the casualty side, analysis often involves quantifying the probability of a loss event (called the frequency) and the size of that loss event (called the severity).
+The amount of time occurring before the loss event is important, because the insurer will only need to pay after the event has occurred.
+On the life side, analysis often involves quantifying the worth of a potential sum of money or a financial liability at different times in the future.
+Since neither of these analysis types is a purely deterministic process, stochastic models are often used to determine frequency and severity distributions, as well as the parameters of these distributions.
+Forecasting interest yields and currency movements also plays a role in determining future costs, especially for life actuaries.

 Actuaries do not always attempt to predict aggregate future events.
-Often, their work may relate to determining the cost of financial liabilities that have already occurred, called retrospective reinsurance, or the development or re-pricing of new products.
+Often their work relates to determining the cost of financial liabilities that have already occurred, called retrospective reinsurance, or the development or re-pricing of new products.

 Actuaries also design and maintain products and systems.
-They are involved in financial reporting of companies' assets and liabilities.
-They must communicate complex concepts to clients who may not share their language or depth of knowledge.
-Actuaries work under a code of ethics that covers their communications and work products.
+They participate in financial reporting of companies' assets and liabilities.
+Actuaries must communicate complex concepts to clients who may not share their language or depth of knowledge.
+They work under a code of ethics that covers their communications and work products.